Tier 2 English Language Requirements

 UK visas can take months to be processed by UK Immigration.
 Or you may have to attend in person at the public enquiry office.

-We are OISC registered and, if you are already in the UK, we can submit your visa application and get it processed on the same day!
-Please note that we only have a limited number of slots each week, so it is advisable to apply as early as possible.
-Call our London Office on 0344 991 9222 for further details.
+We work with OISC registered organisations and, if you are already in the UK, can submit your visa application and get it processed on the same day!
+Call our London office on 0344 991 9222 for further details.

 Tier 2 English Language RequirementsTo gain entry into the UK under many of the Tier 2 visa categories you must meet the English Language Requirement.
 You can do this by